Protest and Appeal Grounds

 Burden of Proof: Generally, the party appealing the assessment bears the burden of proving the grounds for the appeal by a preponderance of the evidence.
 If the appealing party "offers competent evidence that the market value of the property is different than the market value determined by the assessor," then the burden of proof shifts to those seeking to uphold the assessment.
 Iowa Code § 441.21(3)(b)(2).

-Please read and review PAAB's orders in prior rulings to evaluate the substantive evidence required to support each appeal ground.
+Please read and review prior PAAB decisions to evaluate the substantive evidence required to support each ground.
 Appeals are decided on a case-by-case basis after consideration of the evidence submitted by each party.
-Court cases cited in PAAB orders can be accessed for free on Google Scholar.
+Court cases cited in PAAB decisions can be accessed for free on Google Scholar.